DyfanJones/noctua/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 ## R devtools::check_rhub() results
+  Maintainer: 'Dyfan Jones <dyfan.r.jones@gmail.com>'

+  Number of updates in past 6 months: 7

-0 errors ✔ | 0 warnings ✔ | 0 notes ✔
+0 errors ✓ | 0 warnings ✓ | 1 note x

+* Apologies for the fast re-submission: however this release is to address bugs that have been identified by the community.

 ## unit tests (using testthat) results
 * OK:       65